Kruptein/planarally-docs/docs/player/gameboard.md

 Currently, you can see all floors that exist on a location and can freely change to any floor there is.
 However, only the DM can send tokens to other floors.
-Note, that even when all your tokens (or your only token) was transferred to another floor, you would still need to change to this floor on your own.
+Note, that even when all your tokens (or your only token) were transferred to another floor, you would still need to change to this floor on your own.

 ## Locations